-2.4 Reporting
+3.0 Reporting

-The Renewal Corporation will prepare and submit an Annual Report by February 15th of each year which will include information pertaining to implementation of the Remaining Facilities Plan.
+By April 15 of each year, the Renewal Corporation will prepare and submit to the Commission an Annual Report which will include information pertaining to implementation of the Remaining Facilities Plan.

-Lower Klamath Project - FERC No. 14803
+ower Klamath Project - FERC No. 14803

 Appendix A

+California Demokrata E. 1991 Di

 California Remaining Facilities Plan

--